IorioD/Maas4You/README.md

 7. Visit the users menu to create the users (with eventual required actions like "configure OTP", "Verify Email", "Update password", etc.).
 8. Visit https://localhost:8443/maas4you to access the application.
 9. To visit the MailHog page and interact with its UI, visit http://localhost:8025/

-Demo images are available on Dockerhub (access info are in [this file](Access.txt)):

-- `iori0d/keycloak_database_cont`: manages users and admin registered in Keycoak
-- `iori0d/maas4you_keycloak_cont`: IAM used to access the application
-- `iori0d/maas4you_vault_cont`: Vault securing application database access data to
-- `iori0d/vault_proxy_cont`: proxy used to securely access vault via https
-- `iori0d/maas4you_database_cont`: database of trips inserted via the application
-- `iori0d/maas4you_proxy_cont`: proxy used to securely access application via https
-- `iori0d/maas4you_cont`: application itself
-- `iori0d/admin_mailhog_cont`: mockup mail server used to verify the keycloak admin account

 ### 1. Application index and login (via keycloak) pages: